5.2.2 Data Display

-Web is used to preview camera images (JPEG format) and algorithm results.
-The images and algorithm results are transmitted to the PC browser through the network and rendered for display.
-The display interface also supports displaying only the video without rendering the intelligent results.
+Web Display is used to preview camera images (in JPEG format) and algorithm results.
+It transmits images and algorithm outputs over the network to a PC browser for rendering and display.
+This display client also supports showing video only, without rendering intelligent analysis results.

 Supported Platforms